-Your Rome culinary adventure starts in Piazza Farnese, where you’ll meet your guide and set off on your walking tour, making your way first to Campo de’ Fiori.
-Visit the popular food market here, where stalls overflow with fresh veggies, meats and cheeses.
-While you take in the bustling atmosphere, meet some of the vendors, who will provide samples of their tasty goods.
+Your Rome culinary adventure starts in Piazza Farnese, where you meet your guide and set off on your walking tour, making your way first to Campo de’ Fiori.
+Visit the popular food market here, where stalls overflow with fresh veggies, meats, and cheeses.
+While you take in the bustling atmosphere, meet some of the vendors, who provide samples of their tasty goods.

 With a full stomach, your tour ends in Trastevere.